Ibaslogic/Ibaslogic/src/posts/2020-04-04-meme-generator-with-react-hooks/meme-generator-with-react-hooks.md

 })
 ```

-If you save the file and visit the console.
-You’ll see that this Hook is running infinitely.
+If you visit the console, you’ll see that this Hook is running infinitely.

 What’s happening?